 The SLO Film Fest is delighted to put South Africa in the spotlight this year for its 14th Annual Surf Nite in SLO!

 Surfers Unite!
 The California premiere of SATORI by South African filmmaker Rick Wall will be featured on the Big Screen at the historic Fremont Theatre in San Luis Obispo on Friday, March 15th at 7pm.
 Cape Town residents, filmmaker Rick Wall and SATORI surfer Rod Torr will attend.
+Well-known South African surfer Shaun Tomson will also attend!
+The evening will be hosted by Coast 104.5’s Adam Montiel.

 Surf Nite in SLO is presented by Surfing for Hope, a non-profit organization in Pismo Beach created to help inspire people challenged by cancer through the positive energy of surfing.